 The shop will be open on Sat Dec 14th from 10am to 12 noon at which there will be hot mulled wine and warm mince pies.
 There will be a full range of purchases available plus small packs of fondant and larger amounts if required.
 Get your Christmas Presents now.

 The shop manager is Cliff McGaughey.
 The address is "The Skep", The Bastion, Portsmouth.

 Please note, that for the winter period (October to March) the shop will not be routinely opened, but goods can be obtained by contacting Cliff as below.
 No money is ever left in the shop and the premisis are alarmed.

-We have 6 guests and no members online
+We have 109 guests and no members online

 "The majority of beekeepers do not give sufficient insulation and no beekeeper ever gave too much " Everertt Phillips Franklin

-September to April meetings will be held in the larger room, at the Porchester Parish Hall, on the fourth TUESDAY of each month.
+September to June meetings will be held in the larger room, at the Porchester Parish Hall, on the fourth TUESDAY of each month.